 Slim pickings i’m sure you will agree but obviously results will differ from country to country.

 I wouldn’t concern yourself too much with quality as it just isn’t a big issue with ½ sized guitars.
 These guitars are cheap and designed to give the kids an easy introduction to playing guitar but will be quickly outgrown and discarded in favour of larger, better sounding/playing guitars.
-The guitars I listed above are what I chose as the best but you may find that the $30 pink guitar on eBay will do the job just fine!
+The guitars I listed above are what I chose as the better options, but you may find that the $30 pink guitar on eBay will do the job just fine!
 Of course there’s always the option of restringing a right handed guitar upside down.
 I know I didn’t recommend this route in my earlier post on restringing upside-down but at this introductory phase of guitar it wouldn’t be a complete disaster!

 Of course, depending on where you live you may not be able to find any guitars at all.
-After all the ½ sized market is incredibly niche already and it can be hard even finding a right handed guitar in this size bracket.
+After all, the ½ sized market is incredibly niche already and it can be hard even finding a right handed guitar in this size bracket.
 If you want an electric you are almost certainly going to have to look at larger guitars.